wmortume/ClarityApp/README.md

-# Clarity App - Advanced Chat Application
+# Clarity App - Advanced Chat Application | Android & iOS
 The app is currently in production.